Ministry of State Security (China): Social media and film

+In March 2026, the thriller Scare Out was the first Chinese film to receive public backing from the MSS.

-Surveillance of ethnic minorities
+Surveillance of dissidents and ethnic minorities

 Domestically, the MSS undertakes surveillance of ethnic minorities, especially in Tibet and Xinjiang.

-Surveillance and harassment of dissidents abroad

 According to Nicholas Eftimiades, "[o]ne of the MSS's responsibilities has been penetrating Chinese dissident groups abroad — what they call the 'five poisons': democracy advocates, Taiwan, Tibetans, Uyghurs and Falun Gong."

 In the United States, MSS officers were reported to have worked with students affiliated with local university chapters of the Chinese Students and Scholars Association to surveil other students.

 The core of political security is regime and institutional security, the most fundamental of which is to safeguard the leadership and governing position of the Communist Party of China and the socialist system with Chinese characteristics...national security organs have always placed the maintenance of political security at the top of their agenda, and have made political security their main focus.